An infinite-dimensional phenomenon in finite-dimensional metric topology: Continuously controlled topology and cell-like maps of simply connected manifolds

-\begin{defn} \ \begin{enumerate} \item [(i)] Let $X$ be an open manifold and let $Y$ be a compact corona of a compactification $\bar X$ of $X$.
-Two strict homotopy equivalences $f:W\to X$ and $f':W'\to X$ are {\it equivalent} if there is a homeomorphism $h:W\to W'$ such that $f=f'\circ h$. \item [(ii)] The set of the equivalence classes of strict homotopy equivalences of manifolds is called the set of {\it continuously controlled structures} on $X$ at $Y$ and it is denoted as $\CS^{cc}(\bar X,Y)$. \end{enumerate} \end{defn}
+\begin{defn} \ \begin{enumerate} \item [(i)] Let $X$ be an open manifold and let $Y$ be the compact corona of a compactification $\bar X$ of $X$.
+Two strict homotopy equivalences $f:W\to X$ and $f':W'\to X$ are {\it equivalent} if there is a homeomorphism $h:W\to W'$ such that $f=f'\circ h$. \item [(ii)] The set of the equivalence classes of strict homotopy equivalences of manifolds is called the set of {\it continuously controlled structures} on $X$ at $Y$ and it is denoted by $\CS^{cc}(\bar X,Y)$. \end{enumerate} \end{defn} \mk\ni We note that if $\tilde X$ is another compactification of $X$ with compact corona $Y'$ such that there is a continuous strict map $\phi:\bar X\to\tilde X$ which is the identity on $X$, then there is a map $\phi_*:\CS^{cc}(\bar X,Y) \to \CS^{cc}(\tilde X,Y')$.